 The January 2002 Charter Holdings notes are senior debt obligations of Charter Holdings and Charter Capital.
 They rank equally with the current and future unsecured and unsubordinated debt of Charter Holdings and Charter Capital.
-They are structurally subordinated to the obligations of Charter Holdings'

-subsidiaries, including the CCH II notes, the CCO Holdings notes, the Renaissance notes, the Charter Operating credit facilities and the Charter Operating notes.
+They are structurally subordinated to the obligations of Charter Holdings' subsidiaries, including the CIH notes, the CCH I notes, the CCH II notes, the CCO Holdings notes, the Renaissance notes, the Charter Operating notes and the Charter Operating credit facilities.